-What is Schedule E?
+What is the Schedule E Form?

+Schedule E is a tax form issued by the Internal Revenue Service (IRS), and you’ll complete it as part of your personal tax return.
 This is where you’ll report all of the income or losses you experienced as a result of the following:

-Under Schedule E, Part I, you’ll designate the type of property you own and rent.
+If you have any kind of rental income at all, you must fill out Schedule E. Under Schedule E, Part I, you’ll designate the type of property you own and rent.
 Your choices include:

 Once you select the appropriate type, you’ll indicate how many days you rented the property for that year (“fair rental days”).
 You’ll also note how many days the property was reserved for your own personal use (“personal use days”).

 Under the “Income” section, you’ll enter the income that your rental property generated that year across from “Rents Received”.
 If you own a multi-family property, you’ll add together all the rental income you made from the building as a whole.

 Calculating Rental Expenses on the Schedule E IRS Form

 While the IRS might consider rental income to be passive, landlords know that it’s anything but.
 There are myriad activities and costs that go into maintaining and managing a rental property.